sidgaikwad/motia/CONTRIBUTING.md

    - Update the `.env` file with your credentials and API keys.

 5. Start the development environment:
+   - pnpn run dev

-   - Run this command at the root of the project
+   - Run this command at the root of the project to start workbench
    ```bash
    pnpm dev:workbench
    ```